nervosnetwork/ckb/README.md

 cp src/config/default.json /tmp/node1/config.json
 ```

 The option `ckb.chain` configures the chain spec.
 It accepts a pre-defined spec or the path to a customized spec JSON file.
-The directory `spec/res` has all the pre-defined specs. **Please attention that**, nodes with different chan specs may hard fork.
+The directory `spec/res` has all the pre-defined specs.
+Please note that nodes with different chain specs may fail to connect with each other.

 The chain spec can switch between different PoW engines.
 Wiki has the [instructions](https://github.com/nervosnetwork/ckb/wiki/PoW-Engines) about how to configure it.